eTipio/client-sdk-kotlin-template/README.md

 │
 ├── sdk-api/                       # API-specific integrations
 │   └── src/main/kotlin/io/etip/sdk/api/
-│       ├── config/                 # ClientConfig, Environment enum
+│       ├── config/                 # Contains config manager, provider, keys, factory, and properties API configurations │       ├── config/mock/            # MockConfigProvider - Can be used if there is no config provider configured │       ├── di/                     # ApiRegistry, AppModule
 │       ├── integration/            # ApiService interface and implementation
-│       └── factory/                # SdkFactory to instantiate the API client │
+│
 ├── examples/                      # Example usage of the SDK │   └── basic-example/             # Pokémon API usage demo